 Are you using a WordPress website?
 Are you starting to notice that your website is no longer working as smoothly as before?

 No matter how fabulous your WordPress site looks, it is never free of issues.
 Some of the most common issues range from database connection to syntax errors, among others.
+Or perhaps you want to check the SEO of your website.

 But did you know that you can address numerous performance issues simply by upgrading WordPress?